Releases and Versioning¶

 stable-branch builds the Operator, tag it with

-$Major.$Minor.$Patchand push it to the repositorypins the Operator dependencies and add the
+$Major.$Minor.$Patchand push it to the repositorypush the same image with

 v$Major.$Minor.$Patchandcreates a Gitlab Release.